PenguinDan/Reference/Java/ReactiveX.md

 ## ReactiveX Observables
 ### What are Observables: <br>
 **Observables**
-* Any object that can get data from a data source and whose state may be of interest in a way that other objects may regist an interest.
+* Any object that can get data from a data source and whose state may be of interest in a way that other objects may register an interest.

 **Observer**
 * Any object that wishes to be notified when the state of another object changes.